 The rule is required to yield an accurate approximation of the integral under a prescribed tolerance $\varepsilon/2$ for the integration error

 with additional constraints regarding the exact integration of the constant function and positivity of the quadrature weights, i.e.

 where $|\Omega|$ stays for the the measure of the domain.
-Note that, for strictly non negative quadrature weights, (\ref{eq1.4}) expresses the $\ell^1$-norm of the weight vector as well.
+As already mentioned, for strictly non negative quadrature weights, (\ref{eq1.4}) expresses a constraint on the $\ell^1$-norm of the weight vector.
 We aim to find a sparse rule which does not deteriorate the quality of the approximation and satisfies constraints (\ref{eq1.4}) and (\ref{eq1.10}), i.e.

 so that the final integration error given is